dftbplus/recipes/docs/transport/carbon2d-trans.rst

 We can clearly see that the vacancy induces some nearly degenerate gap states, and that the density of states at higher energies is largely unaffected.
-It is known that the relative position of a scattering centre in a graphene nanoribbon with respect to different sub-lattices strongly affects its scattering properties, as is shown in these non-SCC calculation.
-Qualitatively, the picture is also consistent with periodic DFTB+ calculations, with the difference that we obtain directly information on the effect on transport properties via transmission function.
+It is known that the relative position of a scattering centre in a graphene nanoribbon with respect to different sub-lattices strongly affects its transport properties, as is shown in these non-SCC calculation.
+Qualitatively, the picture is also consistent with periodic DFTB+ calculations, with the difference that we directly obtain information on the effect on transport properties via transmission function.
 This also ensures that we do not have to worry about choosing the right supercell or k-point sampling as the open boundary conditions represent exactly the infinite system with a single scattering centre.
-As already pointed out earlier, there is no warranty that a non-SCC calculation give the proper result in a system if relevant charge transfer is occurring, and in general it will not.
+As already pointed out earlier, there is no warranty that a non-SCC calculation will give the proper result in a system if relevant charge transfer is occurring, and in general it will not.
 Therefore in the next section we will repeat the same calculation by solving the SCC problem.

 SCC Pristine armchair nanoribbon